bethropolis/suplike-social-website/README.md

 ![GUI](_githubasserts/gui.png)
 <br>
 by default the GUI should open by default on the first time you run the app.
-If it doesn't then on the browser navigate to `https://localhost/suplike/inc/setup/`.
+If it doesn't then on the browser navigate to `{HOST_URL}/suplike/inc/setup/`.

 on the GUI you insert the credentials to your database and admin account after which you will automatically be logged in as admin.

-> please note in the url, replace `suplike` with what you named the folder or the folders name.
+> please note in the url, replace `suplike` with what you named the folder or the folders name (also remove if the app is on the root directory).
 > <br>

 ### incase GUI doesn't work